University of Manchester Degree Outcomes Statement

 The ‘Leaders in Teaching’ programme provides further opportunities for aspiring teaching leaders to share practice and build networks.
 This programme is open to colleagues from all parts of the University.

 The Institute of Teaching and Learning has a fellowship programme for colleagues to work on strategic projects and University-wide initiatives.
 Fellows work closely with student partners providing employment opportunities for students and bring students in to the heart of academic development initiatives.

 - The Institute of Teaching and Learning is redesigning processes to expand the number of places available on LEAP and plans to develop new programmes around inclusive education and other core aspects of the University’s vision and values.

-- The Academic Development and Policy team within the University's Division of Teaching, Learning and Student Development will lead on the implementation of a refreshed Quality Framework for University-wide adoption in 2021/22 including but not limited to a redefining of the role of External Examiners to place a greater emphasis on providing feedback in relation to longitudinal classification trends.
+- The Academic Development and Policy team within the University's Division of Teaching, Learning and Student Development are leading on the implementation of a refreshed Quality Framework for University-wide adoption from 2022/23 including but not limited to a redefining of the role of External Examiners to place a greater emphasis on providing feedback in relation to longitudinal classification trends.

 - Working with students, we plan for our refreshed quality framework to be based upon the core principles of accessibility, empowerment and inclusivity where data metrics, such as longitudinal classification trends will be accessible and intelligible to both staff and students.
 A partnership approach to dialogue will be a standing feature of strategic decision making at The University of Manchester when considering degree outcomes over time.

-- A commitment to review this Statement as part of our annual cycle of quality review with the first reporting point in December 2021 at the University’s Annual Review of Teaching and Learning.
+- A commitment to review this Statement as part of our annual cycle of quality review at the University’s Annual Review of Teaching and Learning.